leswright1977/Nitrogen_Laser_Energy_Calculator/README.md

 # Nitrogen_Laser_Energy_Calculator
 Nitrogen Laser energy Calculator in JavaScript

+Visit my Youtube Channel at: https://www.youtube.com/leslaboratory

 This is a simple Nitrogen Laser energy Calculator written in JS.
+Why JS and not Python or something?
+Because everyone has a web browser!
+Not everyone necessarily has Python installed!

 Just download the HTML file in src and open with a browser.

 It is designed for use with data retreived from Pyroelectric energy sensors such  as the Gentec ED-100A, and Home Made Nitrogen Lasers.